-The Banking Group conducts insurance business through its subsidiaries OnePath Life (NZ) Limited and OnePath Insurance Services (NZ) Limited (together OnePath Insurance).
-OnePath Insurance provides a range of risk transfer insurance products, including life, lump sum trauma/disablement, income protection and medical cover.
-In addition, other entities within the Banking Group market and distribute a range of insurance products which are underwritten by OnePath Insurance, or by third party insurance companies.
+The Banking Group conducts insurance business through its subsidiary OnePath Life (NZ) Limited (OnePath Life).
+OnePath Insurance Services (NZ) Limited, which was a subsidiary of OnePath Life, also conducted insurance business until it amalgamated with OnePath Life on 30 November 2014.

+OnePath Life provides a range of risk transfer insurance products, including life lump sum trauma/disablement, income protection and medical cover.
+In addition, other entities within the Banking Group market and distribute a range of insurance products which are underwritten by OnePath Life, or by third party insurance companies.

-The aggregate amount of insurance business in this group comprises assets totalling \$850 million (30/09/2013 \$779 million), which is 0.7% (30/09/2013 0.6%) of the total consolidated assets of the Banking Group.
+The Banking Group's aggregate amount of insurance business comprises the total consolidated assets of OnePath Life of NZ\$884 million (30/09/2014 NZ\$850 million), which is 0.6% (30/09/2014 0.7%) of the total consolidated assets of the Banking Group.